- Medical Wearables

 Yes, if you want to access data remotely.
 If you just want to record data and access data retrospectively, then an offline recording device can work.
 But this also puts the burden on the patient to send or bring back the device to the clinic.

-There are generally two ways you can access data from networked wearables: 1) directly from the device itself, 2) via a cloud service.
-Some medical wearables offer a development kit that allows you to directly take control of the data, commonly from mobile apps.
-While others provide you with cloud access to the data from the wearable, and it usually means you also need to use their mobile app and cloud service.
+There are two ways you can access data from Vivalink's medical wearables: 1) directly from the device itself, or 2) via the cloud service.
+Vivalink offers a development kit that allows you to directly take control of the data either from mobile apps or through M2M cloud APIs.

 In RPM or ambulatory situations, it is common for there to be network (e.g. bluetooth, internet) disruptions.